fabianmichael/kirby-template-attributes/README.md

 **Better attribute API for snippets and templates**

-This plugin brings [Vue.js](https://vuejs.org)/[Laravel-Blade](https://laravel.com/docs/9.x/blade#components)-like attribute composition to the templates of your [Kirby](https://getkirby.com) yproject.
+This plugin brings [Vue.js](https://vuejs.org)/[Laravel-Blade](https://laravel.com/docs/9.x/blade#components)-like attribute composition to the templates of your [Kirby project](https://getkirby.com).
 This is an exploration in search of better HTML attribute handling for nested snippets and components.

-**⚠️ Work-in-progress, use at your own risk ⚠️**

 ## Requirements

-- Kirby 3.8
+- Kirby 3.8+
 - PHP 8.1 (because of [Enumeration](https://www.php.net/manual/en/language.types.enumerations.php) support)

 ## Installation

-During this early development stage, installation only works via composer:
+The recommended is installation via composer.

 ```
 composer require fabianmichael/kirby-template-attributes
 ```

-Alternatively, if you want to contribute to the development of this plugin, you can install it via submodule or clone this repository and use it as a local composer dependency.
+Alternatively, you can also [download the plugin](https://github.com/fabianmichael/kirby-template-attributes/archive/main.zip) and install it manually by copying it to the `site/plugins/` folder of your website.

 ## Usage